arghavanaslani/arghavanaslani.github.io/_pages/about.md

   - /about.html
 ---

-I’m a first-year master's student in computational cognitive science, currently exploring the fascinating world of auditory perception at the Perceptual Systems laboratory at ENS in Paris.
+I’m a master's student in computational neuroscience.
+I'm currently workign on the disributed mechanisms of working memory at Neuromodulation Institute in Paris.